 Then I proceeded to buy a lot of ETFs.

 I bought $50,000 worth of CPD Claymore S&P/TSX Canadian Preferred Share ETF (haha thanks for the suggestion, reader of my blog!) and set a stop loss.
 Stop losses are my friend.
 Best Friends Forever.

 I then bought Vanguard exchange-traded funds (check out the Vanguard versus TD e-series post) with the remainder of the money.

 - 30% in VUS Vanguard U.S. Total Market Index ETF (CAD-hedged)

 - 30% in VEF FTSE Developed ex North America Index ETF (CAD-hedged)

 - 15% in ZDV BMO Canada Dividends ETF

 - 25% in CLF ISHARES 1-5 YR LADDER GOVT BOND FUND

-So my dear readers, what are you thoughts?
+So my dear readers, what are your thoughts?
 Dividend lovers, should I have gone dividends all the way?
-Are we going to start an Exchange Traded Fund versus Dividend Lover debate here?
+Are we going to start an Exchange-Traded Funds versus Dividend Lover debate here?